wp-plugins/mass-delete-tags/readme.txt

 == Description ==

-Deletes all tags, handy tool if you want to start over with a quick clean blog.
+Deletes all tags, handy tool if you want to start over with a quick clean blog.<br>
+* Coding by <a href="http://www.mijnpress.nl" title="MijnPress.nl WordPress ontwikkeling">MijnPress.nl</a><br>
+* Idea by <a href="http://hosting.ber-art.nl" title="hosting.ber-art.nl Webhosting">hosting.ber-art.nl</a>

 == Installation ==